Table of Contents

 Onset is OftenVague

-This problem usually progresses over time and they are not aware of a specific onset.
+This problem usually progresses over time, and they are unaware of a specific onset.
 They may have had something like a jarring motor vehicle accident or stepped in a hole just before noticing that it bothered them to be immobilized for long periods.

 Clinically Proven